HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Communication Engineering/Satellite Communication.md

 `Sky Wave Propagation:` This mode relies on the ionosphere to reflect radio waves to Earth.
 It's used for long-distance communication but is susceptible to ionospheric disturbances.

+### **<br/>What is the purpose of GPS?**
+`Determine Location:` GPS receivers can calculate the user's exact geographic location by processing the signals from multiple GPS satellites.<br/>
+`Provide Time:` GPS satellites transmit highly accurate time signals.
+It is used to synchronize clocks and other devices.<br/>